-Last November, the City Council of the District of Columbia passed the Act, which creates a sentencing review opportunity for some (but not all) individuals sentenced in Washington, D.C. who were convicted of an offense that occurred before they reached the age of 18.
+In November 2016, the Council of the District of Columbia passed the Incarceration Reduction Amendment Act of 2016 (IRAA), providing a sentencing review opportunity for some (but not all) individuals sentenced in Washington, D.C. who were convicted of an offense that occurred before they reached the age of 18.
+In December 2018, the Council passed the Omnibus Public Safety and Justice Amendment Act of 2018, which included clarifying amendments as to the retroactive application of the earlier legislation.

-The Act went into effect this past April and permits an individual to petition the court for a sentencing review IF:
+The IRAA amendments went into effect on May 9, 2019.
+It permits an individual to petition the court for a sentencing review IF:

 1) they were convicted of a violation of the D.C.
 Code in the District of Columbia Superior Court (not federal court in D.C.), and